dipAch/dipach.github.io/_posts/2020-09-12-aggiungi-un-comando.md

 ...
 ```

-The function definition takes in an **robj** instance (an **SDS** object that represents a string in the redis world).
+The function definition takes in an **robj** instance (in our case which is an **SDS** object that represents a string in the redis world).
 We also need the **client** object as we need to send back the reply to the connected session.

-**What's happening here?!**
+## What's happening here?!
 ---

 * First we have an assert call that checks whether we are dealing with the correct data type.
 In our case, we see if the object type is actually a string.
 Nothing fancy here.
 * Next up, we declare a bunch of variables that would be needed when checking for a palindrome.
-* `sds` is the Redis string wrapper over normal c strings.
+* **sds** is the Redis string wrapper over normal c strings.
 It is a struct that has other members defined that provides much efficiency at run-time.
-An sds is of type char *
+An sds is of type **char \***
-* The next if / else block checks if we the string is encoded as an `sds` object or not.
-The else part deals with converting the object to an sds encoded string.
-String values that represent numeric entities need to be transformed to the correct sds encoded data type.
+* The next if / else block checks if we the string is encoded as an **sds** object or not.
+The else part deals with converting the object to an **sds** encoded string.
+String values that represent numeric entities need to be transformed to the correct **sds** encoded data type.
 We do this using the function **ll2string**.
-This function also returns the length of the newly converted string object and type casts it into an `sds` object.
+This function also returns the length of the newly converted string object and type casts it into an **sds** object.
 For additional details, check out the **redis/src/util.c::ll2string** function in the redis source code.
-* If the object is already `sds` encoded, we can directly find the length of the string using the `sdslen` library function.
+* If the object is already **sds** encoded, we can directly find the length of the string using the **sdslen** library function.
 * What follows next is the typical palindrome check logic.
 Check the characters in each end of the string, one iteration at a time.
 * Now the important part here is replying back to the client that issued the command.
-For this, we use one of the many variants for replying namely, **redis/src/networking.c::addReplyBulkCString**.
+* For this, we use one of the many variants for replying namely, **redis/src/networking.c::addReplyBulkCString**.
 The usage is quite straightforward.
-We pass the client object that was provided as an argument to the calling function and a C string literal.
-Thats it, we have added a new redis command 👏!
+* We pass the client object that was provided as an argument to the **addReplyBulkCString** function and a C string literal.

+And that's it, we have added a new redis command 👏!

 # Are we done?
 ---

 Nothing is done actualy without writing some tests.
 And that's a fact!
 So, out experiment should be no less.

 Let's put together a few tests, that verify the behaviour of our newly added redis command.
-Redis tests are written in [Tcl (Tool Command Language)](https://github.com/redis/redis).
+Redis tests are written in [Tcl (Tool Command Language)](https://en.wikipedia.org/wiki/Tcl).

 > **redis/tests/unit/type/string.tcl**

 ```
     ...
     ...
     ...

     test "PALINDROME against integer-encoded value" {
         r set myinteger -9900
         assert_equal "false" [r palindrome myinteger]
         r set myinteger 1001